}

 What is Drip Irrigation?

-Drip Irrigation is a production tool which delivers water, plants nutrients and chemicals:
+Drip Irrigation is a production tool that delivers water, plants nutrients, and chemicals:

 • In the right place